alisay/T3A2-A/README.md

+# T3A2-A - MERN Application

-R1	Description of your website, including:
+## R1.
+Description of your website, including:
 - Purpose
 - Functionality / features
 - Target audience